Get the Marcus mobile banking app

 Withdrawals of earnings prior to age 59½ (or before the account is 5 years old) are generally subject to income tax unless it's a qualified distribution and to a 10% early withdrawal penalty unless you qualify for an exception.

-If you withdraw your money prior to age 59½ you’re generally subject to income tax and a 10% penalty (see IRS rules for more details).
+Withdrawals prior to the age of 59 ½ are generally subject to income tax and a 10% early withdrawal penalty unless you qualify for an exception.

-After age 59½ you are subject to income tax but no penalty.
+After the age of 59 ½, withdrawals are subject to income tax, but there’s no early withdrawal penalty.

-If you withdraw your money prior to age 59½ you’re generally subject to income tax and a 10% penalty (see IRS rules for more details).
+Withdrawals prior to the age of 59 ½ are generally subject to income tax and a 10% early withdrawal penalty unless you qualify for an exception.

-After age 59½ you’ll be subject to income tax but no penalty.
+After the age of 59 ½, withdrawals are subject to income tax, but there’s no early withdrawal penalty.

 Required Minimum Distributions (RMDs)